LucasDelfino92/morrowindsharp/mw++.md

 ### EXPANSION REIMPLEMENTATION

-The Tribunal and Bloodmoon expansions were poorly integrated into the base game.
-These mods modify how the player is introduced to them, and modifies the balance of the expansions as to blend in seamlessly with the vanilla game.
+Mods that modify the implementation of the Tribunal and Bloodmoon expansions, as well as rebalance them to blend in better with the vanilla game.

 - [**Expansion Delay**](https://www.nexusmods.com/morrowind/mods/47588?) by half11
 Modifies how the Tribunal and Bloodmoon expansions are implemented into the game.
 This is an essential mod for anyone who thinks Bethesda's expansions deserved a better implementation.